Division of Campus Life

 Quiet Hall

-Quiet Housing is a friendly place which seeks to maintain an environment conducive to sleep and study 24 hours a day, seven days a week.
-The purpose of the community is to live in a space with minimal disruption or noise.
-This hall is by no means an anti-social environment; it is simply one in which its residents are more considerate to and respectful of the desires of their hallmates to stick to their own sleep, work, and study schedules.
+Quiet housing refers to a residential environment that is conducive to sleep and study 24 hours a day, 7 days a week.
+Students are considerate to and respectful of the desires of their hallmates, adhering to their own sleep, work, and study schedules.